string

 Enables Varnish Controller Agent state persistency using a custom volume mounts.

-This configuration overrides server.agent.persistence.enabled
+This configuration overrides server.agent.persistence.enabled.
+See the

 Integration with Varnish Controller Agent documentation